 - Don’t rush with Nc5 after Na6, as Bd7 is more flexible and keeps more options open;

-We consider this first example a main game, where you can see very clearly black’s ideas in this variation.
+We consider this first example the main game, where you can see very clearly black’s ideas in this variation.

-As a conclusion, we suggest you investigate more the details of this line if you want to play it, but in general it looks like a sound way to meet the Makogonov variation – less forced continuations and a lot of room for new ideas.
+In conclusion, we suggest you investigate the details of this line if you want to play it, but in general, it looks like a sound way to meet the Makogonov variation – less forced continuations and a lot of room for new ideas.
 Happy hunting with the King’s Indian!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: